 Beach restrictions regarding pets are the same as for the boardwalk.

-So you’re allowed to take your furry friend on to any of the Ocean City beaches during the quieter off-season.
-Please note that your dog must be leashed at all times.
+So your furry friend is allowed at any of the Ocean City beaches during the quieter off-season.
+Please note that you must keep your dog on a leash at all times.

 Dogs are not permitted on the beaches from May 1 to September 30, inclusive.

 Ocean City in Maryland is about a 3-hour drive from Baltimore.
 It lies just to the north of Assateague Island.